piedoom/download_subreddit/README.md

+## Overview
-Work in progress.
-Not functional currently.
+A currently non-functional work in progress.

-Gives the link to every submission in a subreddit.
+The aim of this project is to give a link to every submission in a subreddit.

+## Setting Up
+Start by installing the dependencies by running the command `pip install -r requirements` in the root folder.
+Note that you must be running Python 2.7.9 and pip.
+Running versions lower than 2.7.9 will result in warnings.

+## License
-MIT license.
-Check out LICENSE.md for more info.
+Licensed under MIT.
+Please check out LICENSE for more info.